 I'll know more later tonight.

-I am told that the big distinction in the president's withdrawal, planned withdrawal from Afghanistan, was that the Taliban and the president spoke directly, and the president said, Did you see what I did in Syria and how I destroyed the caliphate?
+I am told that the big distinction in the president's withdrawal, planned withdrawal from Afghanistan, was that the Taliban and the president spoke directly.

-And apparently About the sternest warning you could ever give any group of people was sent out loud and clear that they will be blown into oblivion if they dare get in the way of any city.
+And apparently, about the sternest warning you could ever give any group of people was sent out loud and clear that they will be blown into oblivion if they dare get in the way of any city.

-Never mind the fact that as of late last week, they had sixty percent of Afghanistan or the I guess we should say Islamic emirates of Afghanistan uh under now Taliban control, and nobody seems to have the same fear of Joe Biden.
+Never mind the fact that as of late last week, they had 60% of Afghanistan, or the, I guess we should say, Islamic emirates of Afghanistan under now Taliban control.

-They that they they seem to walk with impunity.
+They seem to walk with impunity.

-They I think they're as shocked as everyone.
+I think they're as shocked as everyone.

 And if the Taliban broke any of the steps, then he reserved the right to use massive air power to punish them until they got back in line.